Take Me Higher: Chart performance

 In the United Kingdom, Take Me Higher debuted and peaked at number 10 on the UK Albums Chart, becoming Ross' first top ten studio album since Diana Ross (1976).
 Elsewhere, it entered the top forty in Austria and Scotland, reaching number 40 and number 37, respectively.
 In the United States, Take Me Higher underperformed, peaking at 114 on the US Billboard 200 and number 38 on the US Top R&B/Hip-Hop Albums, while selling a little over 100,000 copies.

 Singles

 Title track and lead single "Take Me Higher" became a hit on the dance charts, reaching number four on the UK Dance Singles, while topping the US Dance Club Songs.
-Follow-up "Gone" became Ross' fourth top 40 entry in the UK, while "If You're Not Gonna Love Me Right" reached number 67 on the US Hot R&B/Hip-Hop Songs.
-"Voice of the Heart" peaked at number 28 on the US Adult Contemporary, with "I Will Survive," Ross' cover of the Gloria Gaynor song, reached number 14 in the UK Singles Chart.
+Follow-up "Gone" became Ross' 54th top 40 entry in the UK, while "If You're Not Gonna Love Me Right" reached number 67 on the US Hot R&B/Hip-Hop Songs.
+"Voice of the Heart" peaked at number 28 on the US Adult Contemporary.
+"I Will Survive," Ross' cover of the Gloria Gaynor song, reached number 14 in the UK Singles Chart.
 Her version got an extra boost from being played at a key scene in Frank Oz's American comedy film, In & Out (1997).
 Ross also performed it during a "Take Me Higher" megamix at her acclaimed Super Bowl XXX Half-Time show as she was whisked away in a helicopter.